-1967 - A memorial at his birthplace was unveiled by former Governor-General Sir William McKell.

-1993 - He was inducted into the International Boxing Hall of Fame.
-1998 - He was inducted into the World Boxing Hall of Fame.

-2003 - He was inducted into the Australian National Boxing Hall of Fame
+- 1967 A memorial at his birthplace was unveiled by former Governor-General Sir William McKell. - 1993 He was inducted into the International Boxing Hall of Fame.1998 He was inducted into the World Boxing Hall of Fame. - 2003 He was inducted into the Australian National Boving Hall of Fam - 2003 He was inducted into the Australian National Boxing Hall of Fame